NickMoignard/rails-react-devise-bootstrap/README.md

 # Rails React Devise Bootstrap

-The aim of this repository is provide a Ruby On Rails skeleton app, including Devise and Bootstrap, which should allow you to boostrap a new app quickly.
+The aim of this repository is provide a Ruby On Rails and [React](https://reactjs.org) skeleton app, including [Devise](https://github.com/plataformatec/devise) and [Bootstrap](http://getbootstrap.com), which should allow you to boostrap a new app quickly.

+All the Devise views have been re-written in React.

 # Usage